 Most first-time nonfiction authors come to us with a manuscript already written—which is an incredible feat.
 But all too often, they’ll hear from an agent that they now need to work backwards to create a book proposal, because that is actually the material that an agent will consider.
 I’m sharing this with you to save you loads of time and effort, and I encourage you share this advice with other writers you know.
 You will end up very disappointed if you query agents or publishers with just a full manuscript, without first enticing them with your book proposal.

 I know this might seem counterintuitive.
 Why wouldn’t an agency or publisher want to see a manuscript that’s already complete?
 I understand the question.
-But a nonfiction book proposal allows agents and editors our own vision for what the book could be, not just what it is.
-An agent or publisher will bring their own ideas to the table—and in my experience authors find the process both painstaking and revelatory.
+But part of understanding and writing book proposals is recognizing that they allow agents and editors to form their own vision for what the book could be—not just what it is.
+An agent or publisher will bring their own ideas to the table—and in my experience, authors find the process both painstaking and revelatory.

 Take your best shot writing a book proposal—knowing that the format or positioning may change as the idea grows clearer.
 It’s your agent’s job to guide you toward what’s most commercial, because that’s what will get you a book deal!